docarray/docarray/docs/user_guide/storing/index_elastic.md

 docs, scores = doc_index.find(query, limit=5, search_field='tensor')
 ```

-!!! note
-    [ElasticV7DocIndex][docarray.index.backends.elastic.ElasticV7DocIndex] is using Elasticsearch v7.10.1 which does not support approximate nearest neighbour algorithms as Hnswlib.
-This could lead to a poor performance when the search involves too many vectors.

-## Nested Index
+## Nested data
+When using the index you can define multiple fields, including nesting Documents inside another Document.

+Consider the following example:
-When using the index, you can define multiple fields as well as the nested structure.
-In the following example, you have `YouTubeVideoDoc` including the `tensor` field calculated based on the description.
+You have `YouTubeVideoDoc` including the `tensor` field calculated based on the description.
 Besides, `YouTbueVideoDoc` has `thumbnail` and `video` field, each of which has its own `tensor`.

 ```python
 from docarray.typing import ImageUrl, VideoUrl, AnyTensor